JohnZhaoXiaoHu/asp.net-core-2.0-web-api-boilerplate/README.md

 ### Run
 You can run Authorization Server through Visual Studio 2017 or through dotnet cli using "dotnet run" command.
-You can run SalesApi.Web through Visual Studio 2017 or through dotnet cli using "dotnet watch run" or "dotnet run" command.
+You can run Sales.Api through Visual Studio 2017 or through dotnet cli using "dotnet watch run" or "dotnet run" command.

 **For Entity Framework core:**
 You can use migration commands both in Visual Studio 2017 or through "dotnet ef" command using dotnet cli.